 These oils should always be well diluted or applied to an area that is not exposed to the sun.
 Alternatively, you should wait 24 hours before going out into the sun.

-When in doubt always check the label, dōTERRA clearly marks all essential oil bottles if their is a potential photo sensitivity issue.
+When in doubt always check the label, dōTERRA clearly marks all essential oil bottles if there is a potential photosensitivity issue.

 doTERRA oils that are considered phototoxic are:

 What is a carrier oil and do I have to use one?